Racialized Credibility

 Why are white women’s scams fascinating, but Black women’s successes suspicious?

-Note from The Flyteam: Our post next week might look a little different than usual because we are migrating to Ghost.
+Note from The Flyteam: We've migrated to Ghost!
 If you have any questions or concerns—especially if something is up with your billing—please reach out to the Flyteam at flyteam@theflytrapmedia.com.
-Oh, also!
-The Flytrap merch store is now open!
+Oh, also: The Flytrap merch store is now open!
 Get dripped out in the latest Flytrap merch or buy a poster from our collection.

 February 2022.
 Boston.
 The sidewalks had turned to glass.